 - Scenario 2: This linear growth reaches 47 percent of the global water distribution network.

 First costs for pressure management and active leak control were averaged based on how much water they save on average, so are reported here in million cubic meters of water saved.
-From 9 data points covering Europe, North America, and Asia, the installation cost is US$33,402 per million cubic meters of water saved.
-Net implementation costs is $17.4 billion.
-No costs were applied to the conventional approach since the solution was assumed to be in addition to conventional techniques.
-Operating costs for conventional systems were obtained from 5 data points coming mainly from the IB-NET Database and averaging US$444,000 per million cubic meters of water supplied.
-Data from Kanakoudis & Gonelas (2016) indicates the operating savings coming from leakage reduction activities; this results in a net operating savings of US$168 billion per million cubic meters of water supplied.
+From nine data points covering Europe, North America, and Asia, the installation cost is US$33402 per million cubic meters of water saved.
+Net implementation costs is US$17.4 billion.
+No costs were applied to the conventional approach, since the solution was assumed to be in addition to conventional techniques.
+Operating costs for conventional systems were obtained from five data points coming mainly from the IB-NET Database and averaging US$444000 per million cubic meters of water supplied.
+Data from Kanakoudis & Gonelas (2016) indicate the operating savings coming from leakage reduction activities; this results in a net operating savings of US$168 billion per million cubic meters of water supplied.

-Based on the results from Project Drawdown’s Scenario 1, reducing non-revenue water would yield a 0.66-gigaton reduction in global carbon dioxide-equivalent emissions from 2020-2050.
-This is expected to drawdown greenhouse gases in the atmosphere by 0.06 parts per million by 2050, and bring operations savings of US$168 billion.
-In the Scenario 2, the emissions impact is 0.94 gigatons.
+Based on the results from Project Drawdown’s Scenario 1, reducing nonrevenue water would yield a 0.66-gigaton reduction in global carbon dioxide-equivalent emissions from 2020 to 2050.
+This is expected to drawdown greenhouse gases in the atmosphere by 0.06 parts per million by 2050 and bring operations savings of US$168 billion.
+In Scenario 2, the emissions impact is 0.94 gigatons.

 Besides the climate change abatement imperative, water scarcity is an equally important concern for which sustainable water management practices are needed at a global scale.
-There already exists a scarcity of unpolluted water in many regions of the world, and regions with large amounts of water are not guaranteed infinite water resources.
+Unpolluted water is already scarce in many regions of the world, and regions with large amounts of water are not guaranteed infinite water resources.
 Reducing water losses has other manifold benefits.
 Though not quantitatively estimated in this study, it boosts the revenues of utilities, allows for postponement of investments, and improves customer satisfaction.
 The complexity of climatic changes to rainfall patterns and the impact on water distribution is not very well known; for this reason, it has been omitted from this analysis.